 Environmental Resources

-Hudson County and Essex County have joint jurisdiction of the Clay Street Bridge, however the Federal Highway Administration (FHWA) provides the funding for this project.
-Any transportation projects receiving Federal funding must also follow the National Environmental Policy Act (NEPA) process.
+Hudson County and Essex County have joint jurisdiction of the Clay Street Bridge, however the bridge replacement is being federally funded.
+Any transportation projects receiving federal funding follow the National Environmental Policy Act (NEPA) process.

 The LCD Study Phase required the identification of any environmental concerns and to develop an environmental profile.
 When analyzing alternatives, the Project Team looked to avoid or minimize environmental impacts and, if that was not possible, then to provide mitigation.
 The environmental resources include air, noise, hazardous or contaminated sites, parks, wetlands, water resources, social and economic impacts, and cultural resources such as historic structures and facilities.

 During the LPE Phase environmental and cultural resource studies will continue.
-The results of the environmental screening and cultural resource studies, which are part of the project schedule, are presented at the public meetings.
-Environmental mitigation and permitting will be part of the FD Phase and monitoring will continue through the bridge replacement construction phase.
+The results of the environmental screening and cultural resource studies, which are part of the project schedule, would be presented at the public meetings.
+Environmental mitigation and permitting will be part of the FD Phase and monitoring would continue through the bridge replacement construction phase.

 The NJDOT Bureau of Environmental Program Resources oversees compliance with the principles or essential elements of NEPA compliance throughout the project delivery process, including: